 The Shark IZ201UK’s filter system contains both a washable filter and HEPA filter.
 These filters, combined with the anti-Allergen Complete Seal, trap 99.9% of dust particles before they can be released back into the room.

 HEPA filters are the gold standard for home vacuum filters, as they catch more allergens than basic washable filters.
-So, as far as bagless vacuums go, the Shark IZ201UK is a great option for allergy sufferers.
+So, as far as bagless vacuums go, we think the Shark IZ201UK is a great option for allergy sufferers.

 Note: Bagged vacuums with self-sealing bags are almost always the better choice for people with allergies.
 Nearly all cordless vacuums are bagless though.